openshift-pipelines/pipelines-as-code/INSTALL.md

 It will apply the release.yaml to your kubernetes cluster, creating the admin namespace `pipelines-as-code`, the roles and all other bits needed.

-The `pipelines-as-code` namespace is where the pipeline-as-code infrastructure runs and is supposed to be accessible only by the admin.
+The `pipelines-as-code` namespace is where the Pipelines-as-Code infrastructure runs and is supposed to be accessible only by the admin.

-The Pipeline-as-Code EventListener requires an OpenShift route to be accessible from GitHub.
+The Pipelines-as-Code EventListener requires an OpenShift route to be accessible from GitHub.
 Run the following to create a route:

 ```
 oc expose service el-pipelines-as-code-interceptor -n pipelines-as-code
 ```

-Enable TLS on the Pipeline-as-Code EventListener:
+Enable TLS on the Pipelines-as-Code EventListener:

 ```
 oc apply -n pipelines-as-code -f <(oc get -n pipelines-as-code route el-pipelines-as-code-interceptor  -o json |jq -r '.spec |= . + {tls: {"insecureEdgeTerminationPolicy": "Redirect", "termination": "edge"}}')